Dylan Keogh: Friendships

 Producer Nikki Wilson commented that the relationship between Dylan and Zoe Hanna (Sunetra Sarker) was "very interesting".
-Speaking to Sarah Ellis of Inside Soap, Wilson said that when Beck and Sarker were told that their characters had obvious chemistry, they were both surprised.
-She explained, "So, in one way it's great that they're not playing it that way.
-But we really enjoy their banter, and there's definitely a lot more stuff to happen between them.
+Speaking to Sarah Ellis of Inside Soap, Wilson said that when Beck and Sarker were told their characters had obvious chemistry, they were both surprised.
+She explained, "In one way, it's great that they're not playing it that way.
+But we really enjoy their banter, and there's definitely more to happen between them.
 Whether they'll get together remains to be seen..."
 Viewers wanted the characters to form a romantic relationship, but Sarker did not think either one of them would make the first move.
-Sarker also thought Dylan and Zoe were popular as they were not "cuddly" characters.
+Sarker also thought Dylan and Zoe were popular because they were not "cuddly" characters.

-When Dylan returned to Holby, Beck thought it would be weird if he and Zoe did not continue their friendship, especially as she played a part in getting him back.
-Beck also said that Dylan sees Zoe's presence as one of the reasons to stay at Holby.
+When Dylan returned to Holby, Beck thought it would be strange if he and Zoe did not continue their friendship, since she had played a role in bringing him back.
+Beck said that Dylan sees Zoe's presence as one of the reasons to stay at Holby.
 Sarker was pleased when Dylan was reintroduced to the show.
-She thought Dylan was more like a brother or a best friend to Zoe, and said they had a professional attraction instead of a romantic one.
-She also called them "a bit of an odd couple" living together on a house boat with Dylan's dog.
+She thought Dylan was more of a brother or best friend to Zoe, and said they had a professional attraction instead of a romantic one.
+She also referred to them as "a bit of an odd couple" living together on a houseboat with Dylan's dog.

-Dylan also develops a friendship with nurse Lofty Chiltern (Lee Mead).
-Mead enjoyed acting alongside Beck, as they got on well.
+Dylan also developed a friendship with nurse Lofty Chiltern (Lee Mead).
+Mead enjoyed acting with Beck, as they got on well.
 He also liked the contrast between Lofty's awkwardness and sincerity, and Dylan's dry and direct personality.
-The show's executive producer Oliver Kent was a fan of Lofty and Dylan's friendship, calling it a "completely fabulous bromance".
+The show's executive producer Oliver Kent was a fan of Lofty and Dylan's friendship, describing it a "completely fabulous bromance".
 Lofty wanted to please Dylan when he received a promotion and Dylan encouraged him to go outside of his comfort zone.
 Dylan later suggested that Lofty run the ED for the day, but it ended in tragedy when agency nurse Diane Stuart (Catherine Skinner) died.
-The incident occurred in a lift, where Lofty, Dylan and Diane were trying to resuscitate a patient.
+The incident occurred in a lift, where Lofty, Dylan, and Diane were attempting to resuscitate a patient.
 Diane was electrocuted when she failed to remove her hand from the patient in time.

 In April 2016, new nurse David Hide (Jason Durr) was introduced.
 Following the end of his first shift, Dylan called David "an odd fish", which made Elaine Reilly of What's on TV wonder if they would form a friendship.
-Durr thought it was something that could happen in the future, as David and Dylan were similar.
+Durr thought it was something that could happen, as David and Dylan were similar.